-In addition to his day job as a software engineer with AT&T Bell Laboratories.
-Doug developed a Music Theory curriculum at the Monmouth Conservatory of Music, and teaches music theory privately.
-In spare time he is the proprietor of Glass Bottom Recording Studios in Tinton Falls, specializing in classical, choral, organ, and chamber music recordings, though clients include local area musicians and rock bands as well.
+Doug developed and taught a Music Theory curriculum at the Monmouth Conservatory of Music, and teaches music theory privately.
+He is the proprietor of Glass Bottom Recording Studios in Tinton Falls, specializing in classical, choral, organ, and chamber music recordings, though clients include local area folk musicians and rock bands as well.
 He served as producer and recording engineer for Timothy Broege’s Organ Music from Elberon CD, selections of which were featured on Michael Barone’s PIPEDREAMS program on WWFM classical radio.
 Doug also arranges and composes music, and has studied composition with Dr. Kyle Blaha on the faculty of Juilliard in NYC.
-Doug is also co-owner of a European Tour company, Smolka Tours, Inc., operated by his wife Doris, which specializes in organizing “International Friendship Through Music Tours” for choirs of all ages, as well as trips for individual travelers.